 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Beech Island has relatively fewer families with younger children, and/or college students.
 Combined, this makes Beech Island a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small town, Beech Island doesn't have a public transportation system that people use for their commute.

-The citizens of Beech Island are slightly less educated than the national average of 21.84% for the average city or town: 14.11% of adults in Beech Island have a bachelor's degree or advanced degree
+The percentage of adults in Beech Island with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.72% of adults in Beech Island have a bachelor's degree or advanced degree.

-The per capita income in Beech Island in 2010 was $20,031, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,124 for a family of four.
+The per capita income in Beech Island in 2010 was $25,651, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $102,604 for a family of four.
 However, Beech Island contains both very wealthy and poor people as well.

-Beech Island is a very ethnically-diverse town.
+Beech Island is an extremely ethnically-diverse town.
 The people who call Beech Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beech Island residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Beech Island include German, English, African, and Italian.
+Important ancestries of people in Beech Island include German, Irish, English, Italian, and Polish.

 The most common language spoken in Beech Island is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.